rdunlop/codeclimate_circle_ci_coverage/README.md

 ## Known Issues

 There is [a bug](https://github.com/colszowka/simplecov/pull/441) in SimpleCov which prevents results from merging cleanly.
-A patch has been applied to resolve this, but new versions of SimpleCov may cause the patch to break.
+A patch has been [applied to this codebase](https://github.com/rdunlop/codeclimate_circle_ci_coverage/blob/master/lib/codeclimate_circle_ci_coverage/patch_simplecov.rb) to resolve this, but new versions of SimpleCov may cause the patch to break.
 Currently known to work with SimpleCov version 0.11.2.

 ## Similar Projects